 I like to make this soup with dried chickpeas that I’ve cooked in a crock pot or an Instant Pot.
 They taste better and have a nicer texture.
-Cooking your own chickpeas (garbanzos) in a crock pot is as easy as can be, and it only takes about 5 minutes of your time.
+Cooking your own chickpeas (garbanzos) in a crock pot or Instant Pot is as easy as can be, and it only takes a few minutes of your time.
 Check out my post about cooking beans in a crock pot (slow cooker).
 And here’s how to cook garbanzo beans in an Instant Pot.

 Simple to make and loved by all, this one is sure to become a favorite you’ll make over and over again!